What is optic neuritis?

 What are the complications of optic neuritis?

 Taking corticosteroids on a long-term basis can lead to side effects, such as high blood sugar, weight gain, and bone problems, that affect your whole body.
 Overall, corticosteroids won’t likely lead to a better outcome than letting the condition run its course.
-There are also side effects from steroids.
 However, in people with certain brain changes seen on MRI intravenous steroids may help prevent future episodes of optic neuritis.

-If you experience eye pain or any trouble with your vision, you should visit your doctor for an eye exam.
-If you've already been diagnosed with optic neuritis, call your doctor if your symptoms change, worsen, or just don't get any better.
+If you have eye pain or any trouble with your vision, see your doctor for an eye exam.
+If you've already been diagnosed with optic neuritis, call your doctor if your symptoms change, worsen, or don't get any better.

-- If you have optic neuritis, you may actually have another health condition that's causing it.
+- See your healthcare provider if you think you may have optic neuritis.
+You may have another health condition that's causing it.

 - Before your visit, write down questions you want answered.